ttytm/webview/README.md

 v -d webview_debug run .
 ```

-Alternatively, control the debug mode explicitly for a window by creating it with the optional debug
+Alternatively, control the debug mode explicitly for a window by using the debug parameter.
-argument.

 ```v ignore
 webview.create() // enabled when the application was build with `-d webview_debug`